 So I’m going to stop.

 My dreams of being a rockstar never worked out, but over the years I’ve managed to have fun, make friends, fall in love, sell a couple of companies and bankrupt a couple of others.
 At 55, I’m still trying to decide what I want to be when I grow up.

 I believe in Japan and the startup community here.
 Japan’s best days are ahead of her.
-If you listen to the founders and creators here, you hear a very different story than the politicians and academics tell.
+If you listen to the founders and creators here, you hear a very different story than the one the politicians and academics tell.
 I participate actively as an investor, founder, mentor, and all-around noodge.
 I’m the Head of Google for Startups Japan.
 I’ve worked with TEPCO and other large Japanese firms to use new technology to create new businesses, taught corporate innovation at NYU’s Tokyo campus, and I’m a an active contributor to several publications.
 In my copious spare time, I publish Disrupting Japan, which is a labor of love.

 My Life Story